unicornrainbow/kevin_bacon/README.md

     $ rake import <source.xml>

+# Run application

+    $ rails server

-# View degrees of separtion
+# View actor degree of separation

-Run application.
-From the homepage, pick to actor names.
-Degrees of separation will be rendered.
+1. Select actor from the index on the homescreen.
+2. From actor page, view list of actors the actor is connected.

 # TODO